ecosense-au-dk/karibu-tutorial/helloworld.md

     crh = new StandardClientRequestHandler<ExampleDomainClass>(ExampleCodes.EXAMPLE_PRODUCER_CODE,
         connector, new ExampleSerializer());

-The only difference to the Level 0 testing example from the previous sections is that the constructor of RabbitMessageProducer may throw an IOException; and that you have to configure the Rabbit Exchange using `RabbitExchangeConfiguration`.
+The only difference to the stage 1 testing example from the previous sections is that the constructor of RabbitMessageProducer may throw an IOException; and that you have to configure the Rabbit Exchange using `RabbitExchangeConfiguration`.
 The `ExampleExchangeConfiguration` uses